It's back to school time! We're changing the covers of the ironing boards!

 And you, tempted by the ironing board cover adventure?

-You will find some pretty canvas in the shop or on the website, feel free to take a look.
+You will find beautiful canvas in the shop or on the website, feel free to take a look.

 So, once again, get your needles ready!